wfearn/ros-morrf-project/README.md

     This will run an even simpler version of morrf_launch.
 Here you just need to select an image and decide what objectives you want.

-The other launch files will require you to run the following command in order for them to work:
+If you don't have a full setup and are just running the program for testing, you can use:
+    roslaunch multi_apriltags_tracker launch_multi_april_tags_tracker.launch

+If you have a room set up, then you'll want to use more than one camera, in that case run:
     roslaunch mm_apriltags_tracker launchAll.launch

-They use an apriltag tracking system, so you will just get a white window unless you have a usb camera hooked up to your computer and pointed at the apriltags.
+*Note:* These use an apriltag tracking system, so you will just get a white window unless you have a usb camera hooked up to your computer and pointed at the apriltags.

-Apriltags number 50 and 51 correspond to the start and goal icons.
-Apriltags in the 40s correspond to enemy positions Apriltags in the 30s correspond to obstacles.

 Read below to find out how to set up your environment correctly.